Josh Drinkwater: Catalans Dragons (rejoin)

 On 31 October 2019, it was announced that Drinkwater was re-joining Catalans Dragons.

 On 9 October 2021, Drinkwater played for Catalans in their 2021 Super League Grand Final defeat against St. Helens.

 Warrington Wolves

 On 23 November 2022, Drinkwater signed a two-year deal to join Warrington.

+Drinkwater played 24 games for Warrington in the 2023 Super League season as Warrington finished sixth on the table and qualified for the playoffs.
+Drinkwater played in the clubs elimination playoff loss against St Helens.

+On 8 June 2024, Drinkwater played in Warrington's 2024 Challenge Cup final defeat against Wigan.

+Drinkwater played 23 games for Warrington in the 2024 Super League season as the club reached the semi-final before losing to Hull Kingston Rovers.

+Oldham RLFC

+On 27 November 2024 it was announced by chairman Bill Quinn that he had signed for Oldham RLFC in the RFL Championship on a one year deal.